markusrenoldner/science-notes/Many objective optimization overview.md

 #paper
+farzane_alireza, 2022, a_review_and_evaluation_of_multi_and_many-objective_optimization

-The review paper [[karami,dariane-Overview_Many_Objective_Optimization.pdf]] gives an overview of the 32 most important techniques in many objective optimization.
+The review paper gives an overview of the 32 most important techniques in many objective optimization.

 ## Definitions: